Rhode Island

 Right to Data Portability

-Customers may obtain a copy of their personal data in a portable and, to the extent technically feasible, readily usable format.
-This allows transmission of the data to another controller without undue delay, provided the processing was conducted through automated means.
+Customers may obtain a copy of their personal data in a portable and, to the extent technically feasible, readily usable format that allows transmission to another controller without undue delay, provided the processing was conducted through automated means.
 Trade secrets are excluded.

 Right to Opt Out